print-weilburg/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/06.digistore-2/default.en.md

 #  last_modified: true
 ---

-The Installation of MailBeez is successfully tested with * *DigiStore 4.1, running on PHP 5.2.11
+MailBeez workswith *DigiStore 4.1*, running on PHP 5.2+

 If MailBeez is not included in your DigiStore 4.1+ release please follow these instructions